CUCWD/edx-documentation/en_us/course_authors/source/video/upload_video.rst

    all of the files and hosting locations that the automated process creates.
 #.
 The process encodes video files in different formats.
 #.
 The process uploads the video files to the hosting service.

-#.
-The course team must manually obtain and upload video transcripts.
-For more
-   information, see :ref:`Obtain a Video Transcript`.
+While the edX video process is in progress, the course team :ref:`obtains transcripts <Obtain a Video Transcript>` from a transcript provider.
+When the edX video process is complete, and the course team has obtained transcripts from the transcript provider, the course team creates a video component and adds the video ID and transcript to the component.
+For more information, see :ref:`Add a Video to a Course`.

 .. important::
   As soon as the automated video process has assigned a video ID to the video,